 - Victorian: not so well suited to smaller spaces due to their rounded design, so you need a bit of room.

-- Edwardian & Georgian: square or cubic designs which may be better suited for medium or large size rooms.
+- Edwardian & Georgian: square or cubic designs which may be better suited for medium or large size spaces.

 - P, T, B or L-shaped conservatories: these designs are also suited for larger spaces.

-- Orangeries: grand rooms well suited to larger designs.
+- Orangeries: often seen as “grand” rooms well suited to larger designs.